 Item Description HDMI-Out Port The HDMI-Out (High-Definition Multimedia Interface) port is an audio/video connector interface for transmitting uncompressed digital streams.
-This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device by means of a HDMI cable.
-Note that HDMI carries both audio and video signals (see " HDMI Audio Configuration " on page C - 33).
+This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device (see "Attaching Other Displays" on page C - 21) by means of a HDMI cable.
+Note that HDMI carries both audio and video signals.
 Headphone-Out Jack Headphones or speakers may be connected through this jack.
 Note : Set your system's volume to a reduced level before connecting to this jack.
+Line-In Jack The Line-In jack allows you to play audio sources through the computer's speakers.
+Note that audio input through Line-in will default to the mute setting.
+To set up your audio sources to play through the Line-in jack go to the Sound control panel and make sure the Mute box is not checked.
 Microphone-In Jack Plug an external microphone in to this jack to record on your computer.

+Item Description Mini-IEEE 1394a Port This allows high-speed connection to various peripheral devices, e.g. external disk drives and digital cameras (see note below).
+1394 IEEE 1394a The Mini-IEEE 1394 ports only support SELF POWERED IEEE 1394 devices.
 RJ-45 LAN Jack This port supports LAN (Network) functions.
 Note: Broadband (e.g. ADSL) modems usually connect to the LAN port.
 S/PDIF-Out Jack This S/PDIF (Sony/Philips Digital Interface Format) Out Port allows you to connect your DVD-capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.
 Security Lock Slot To prevent possible theft, a Kensington-type lock can be attached to this slot.
 Locks can be purchased at any computer store.